Toll Free: 877-992-8377

 Just for Grooms

-Decide what style of formalwear you will be wearing.
+Decide on the style of formal wear you will be wearing.

-Start looking to buy or rent tux, suit, or other formal attire.
+Start looking to buy or rent tuxedo, suit, or other formal attire.

-Start planning your groomsmen's attire: Tux or suit?
+Start planning your groomsmen's attire: tuxedo or suit?

 Decide on your groomsmen's attire.